Mounting an external file share#

 Note

-1. Log in to Anaconda Enterprise, select the Menu icon icon in the top right corner and click the Administrative Console link displayed at the bottom of the slide out window.
+1. Log in to Workbench, select the Menu icon icon in the top right corner and click the Administrative Console link displayed at the bottom of the slide out window.

 2. Click Manage Resources.